sourcegraph/about/content/blogposts/2023/guest-post-tino-wening-flowcharting-your-code-.md

 So, if you're looking for a way to streamline your flowcharting process and gain a deeper understanding of your code, Cody and Mermaid are your go-to tools.

-## Use Cody to generate a flowchart of a code snippet
+### Use Cody to generate a flowchart of a code snippet

 Now, let's delve into the exciting task of generating flowcharts from code files.
-Here we open up a JavaScript code file and selecting the following function that serves as an example:
+Here we open up a JavaScript file and selecting the following function that serves as an example:

 ```js
 let a, b, c;